rsnyder/juncture-template/juncture-cheat-sheet.md

 - wc:Amalfi_Coast_(Italy,_October_2020)_-_14_(50558382446).jpg
 </ve-snippet>

+For more examples visit the [gallery documentation page](https://docs.juncture-digital.org/components/image-gallery).

 ### Image Viewer

-The [image viewer](https://docs.juncture-digital.org/components/image-viewer) will render a high-resolution image with full interactivity (deep-zoom and panning) enabled.
+The `image` tag will render a high-resolution image with full interactivity (deep-zoom and panning) enabled.

 ####
 `.mcol`